 A to Z Grantwriting Online Course

-Linda Vallejo has taught the A to Z Grantwriting Online Course since 1995.
+Linda Vallejo has been teaching the A to Z Grantwriting Online Course since 1995.

 CLICK HERE for Syllabus and Sign-Up

-- Research and organize a grantwriting plan with “good match” potential funders
+- Research for and organize “good match” potential funders

-- Implement a successful grantwriting campaign submitting multiple, ongoing proposals to diverse funders
+- Implement a grantwriting campaign to submit multiple, ongoing proposals

-- Consolidate a complete grant proposal package including proposed program narrative, measurable objectives, evaluation plan, budgets, and supplemental material
+- Consolidate a complete grant proposal package including budgets, need statement, measurable objectives, and evaluation plan

 - Study the Individual Artist Grant Package materials including resume, work samples, artist statement, bio, and budget